Guided by Grace: A Legacy of Prayer and the Power of the Rosary

 Let us pray the Rosary together

-(Mt 26:36-46)
+(Mt 3:16-17)

-2. The Scourging at the Pillar:
+2. The Wedding at Cana:

 My mother, with unwavering faith and devotion, started a Rosary group to keep families united…